Title Image

 2001

-TARUS began building 5-axis horizontal arm car model milling machines equipped with lift and rotary tables, bringing them into the mainstream.
+TARUS began building 5-axis horizontal arm car model milling machines equipped with lift and rotary tables, bringing the new form factor into the mainstream.

 2003